Worthington Industries, Inc. (WOR) CEO John McConnell on Q3 2020 Results - Earnings Call Transcript

 Thank you, John.
 And good morning, everyone.
 When our Q3 ended, which was just four weeks ago, the world was a different place.
 So to start, we want to recognize that while earnings calls are an important aspect of our responsibility as a public company, a lot of what we talk about in the past tense today has less relevance than normally would.

-The COVID-19 virus and the steps being taken to mitigate its spread having significant negative impacts on our society and our economy.
+The COVID-19 virus and the steps being taken to mitigate its spread are having significant negative impacts on our society and our economy.
 We are grateful for and humbled by the work being done by countless individuals working to stem the spread of the virus.
 We are doing whatever we can to help contribute and we are now as ever mindful of our philosophy and our belief that people are our most important asset.

 Spirit, ingenuity, and dedication of our people is remarkable, and it has been on full display over the last few weeks.
 It is a source of pride for all of us in this trying time for the U.S. and across the globe.

-I’ll now go through a summary of the quarter, Andy will provide some additional comments and then we’d be happy to take questions.
+I’ll now go through a summary of the quarter.
+Andy will provide some additional comments and then we’d be happy to take questions.
 In Q3, we reported earnings of $0.27 per share versus $0.46 in the prior year quarter.
 There were several unique items in the quarter, including the following.

 We incurred restructuring and impairment charges of $36 million or $0.48 per share in Q3, compared to a restructuring gain in the prior year quarter of $0.14.
-Current quarter charges primarily relate to a planned consolidation in our oil and gas business, where we are consolidating from three facilities to two to optimize efficiency and capacity utilization.
+Current quarter charges primarily relate to a plant consolidation in our oil and gas business, where we are consolidating from three facilities to two to optimize efficiency and capacity utilization.

 In Q3, we recognized a gain of $6.1 million or $0.08 per share related to our acquisition of a majority ownership and consolidation of our Worthington Samuel Coil Processing JV.
 This was a cashless transaction that involved us contributing our recently acquired Heidtman Steel Cleveland facility to the JV, which increased our total ownership to 63%.
 The results of this JV have been consolidated since December 31, 2019 from where it previously was included in equity income.